-It’s not a surprise that over 3 million people a year visit Maui, proclaimed America’s best island and home of the U.S.’s best beach.
-With the warm, welcoming aloha spirit of its people, glimpses of Old Hawaii along the undeveloped Road to Hana, mountains, lush valleys, a U.S. National Park, top golf courses, top resorts, and amazing farm-to-table food, it’s seemingly got it all in one small island.
+It’s not a surprise that over 3 million people a year visit Maui, proclaimed America’s best island and home of the America’s best beach.
+With the warm, welcoming aloha spirit of its people, glimpses of Old Hawaii along the undeveloped Road to Hana, mountains, lush valleys, a U.S. National Park, top golf courses, top resorts, and amazing farm-to-table food, Maui’s seemingly got it all in one small island.

 It Reigns Supreme: Kāʻanapali Beach

 When you think of Hawaii, miles of white sand, crystal clear waters, and palm tree-lined coastline come to mind.
 Well, that’s what you’ll find on Kāʻanapali Beach, arguably the island’s most popular and beloved beach, first by The Hawaiian Royal Family and later by tourists.
 With spiritual importance to Hawaiians, it has grabbed ahold of visitor’s hearts and minds for generations.

 Named for the rolling hills surrounding it, the mountain and ocean views are equally stunning.
 Once you’ve been here, you’ll see why it was the location of the island’s first master-planned resort area.
 In 1962 The Royal Lahaina Resort opened on 27 acres of beachfront property, and over the years, more top resorts have followed their lead.